 Map out how the causal and effect relationships of the results that will create alignment between your customer strategy and business outcomes.

 If you have a portfolio of projects and programs, ensure that the results of each of these initiatives align to business outcomes.
 These results/outcomes are measurable, they are not performance measures or targets.
-We use performance measures to give us feedback on the results, and targets to signal priority areas.
-More here and here.

 - Are you allocating resources where you want to be investing in relationships?